alphagov/government-service-design-manual/service-manual/agile/index.md

     url: /service-manual
 ---

-Agile is a specific way to manage a project that will help you and your team to build world-class, user-focused services quickly and affordably.
+Agile methodologies will help you and your team to build world-class, user-centred services quickly and affordably.

 This way of working can be very different for those used to long specifications and procurement processes, but it’s essential for producing high-quality services to a standard that many users expect.